The Science-based Targets initiative (SBTi) from A to Z

 This growth illustrates the growing popularity of this initiative, the growing awareness of climate issues among companies, and the urgent need for them to adapt as quickly as possible, both for their brand image and for their medium- and long-term viability.

-The SBTi has thus become one of the key voluntary standards in the carbon accounting landscape.
+SBTi has thus become one of the key voluntary standards in the landscape of carbon accounting and corporate climate commitment.

 The list of benefits for companies is as diverse as it is varied:

-• Enhance their employer brand and image by demonstrating concrete commitments to which consumers and young talent are increasingly sensitive.
+• Enhance their employer brand and image through climate action, by demonstrating concrete commitments to which consumers and young talent are increasingly sensitive.

-• Strengthen the confidence of investors, who increasingly value climate risk management, from the reduction of environmental impact to a company's ability to adapt to climate change.
+• Strengthen the confidence of investors, who increasingly value climate risk management, from the reduction of environmental impact to a company's ability to adapt to climate change, which is also scrutinized by financial institutions.

 • Achieve substantial savings, particularly in energy costs, and improve operational efficiency through a comprehensive, easy-to-understand carbon footprint.

-• Contribute to sustainable economic growth for future generations by committing to an SBT trajectory of +1.5°C.
+• Contribute to sustainable economic growth for future generations by committing to a +1.5°C SBT trajectory and deploying a tangible CO2 emissions reduction strategy.

 • Increase their resilience in the face of ever-changing environmental regulations.